Category: Famous Potters

 Josiah Wedgwood was born in 1730 and began his career in the potteries at the age of 14 when he was apprenticed to his brother.
 In 1752 he set …

-The Life of Clarice Cliff Part 1 In 1930, when Clarice Cliff became Art Director of Newport Pottery, she achieved the distinction of being the first woman to reach …
+The Life of Clarice Cliff Part 1 When Clarice Cliff became the Art Director of Newport Pottery in 1930, she was the first woman to reach such a high …